 This course introduces the fundamentals of step aerobics.
 Emphasis is placed on basic stepping up and down on an adjustable platform; cardiovascular fitness; and upper body, floor, and abdominal exercises.
 Upon completion, students should be able to participate in basic step aerobics.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and or elective course requirement.

-PED 116 Step Aerobics II 0 3 1
+PED 116 Step Aerobics II

 This course provides a continuation of step aerobics.
 Emphasis is placed on a wide variety of choreographed step patterns; cardiovascular fitness; and upper body, abdominal, and floor exercises.
 Upon completion, students should be able to participate in and design a step aerobics routine.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
 Prerequisite: PED 115.